 We loved this with basmati rice, poppadoms with chutney.
 I followed the Hello Fresh recipe and added chopped coriander/cilantro to the cooked rice, which is really good.
 Chapati and naan are also great with this curry.

 - Cauliflower and Chickpea Curry - a warming, comforting curry, perfect for when the weather turns and you need a quick tasty dinner after work or school.

 - Mushroom Curry - with spinach and chickpeas, this is rich and creamy and really easy to make.
-Packed with flavour and great for a quick and tasty weeknight family meal.
+Packed with flavour and is great for a quick and tasty weeknight family meal.
 It’s also the most popular curry recipe on this blog.

 - Teriyaki Tofu - And if you fancy something different this teriyaki tofu with perfectly crispy tofu in a sticky sauce is so easy to make and tastes amazing!
-Even tofu hating eaters will love this!
+Even tofu-hating eaters will love this!

 Have you made this Paneer Curry Recipe?
 Rate it and leave me a comment below to let me know what you think!

 - 1 medium brown onion peeled, cut in half then chopped

 - 1 x 225g (1 x 7.5) oz pack of paneer cut into cubes of 2cm/ 1 inch

 - 3 cloves of garlic grated or put through a garlic press

 - 1 level tbsp tomato puree/ tomato paste

 - 1 green cayenne chili pepper Finely chopped and deseeded.
 I used a larger green chilli as my family can't handle too much heat!